mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 ```

 !!! note
-    Unlike every other Islandora Workbench "create" configuration, the metadata CSV should not contain a `file` column.
+    Unlike every other Islandora Workbench "create" configuration, the metadata CSV should not contain a `file` column (however, you can include a `directory` column as described below).
 This means that content created using this method cannot be created using the same CSV file as other content.

 Each parent's pages are located in a subdirectory of the input directory that is named by default to match the value of the `id` field of the parent item they are pages of: